 Benefits of Storytelling and Americans All to Students and Schools

-Schools, students and students’ families, staff, friends and alumni participate in Americans All at no cost and receive a free, 3-month trial to our Social Legacy Network.
+Schools, students and students’ families, staff, friends and alumni participate in Americans All at no cost and receive a free, one-year trial to our Social Legacy Network.

 Storytelling affords students both school and personal benefits.